olefriis/simplepvr/ruby/README.md

 For version 1 of SimplePVR, I'd like to finish the following:

-* "Gemify" the stuff, so installation becomes a breeze.
 * More schedule editing, e.g.:
   * "Start early" and "end late" (currently 2 and 5 minutes).
   * Which time of day the schedule should be active (e.g. only the afternoon, ignoring all the